 - Get the free Boom Learning Digital Task Cards

 - Download this free mini-lesson on Teachers Pay Teachers.

 In the first activity, students create a foldable graphic organizer.
 This goes over the definitions of the six commonly used types of reference materials.

 I love using response cards in the classroom.
-Response cards require students pay attention because it is obvious when a student holds up the same card each time or no card at all.
+Response cards require students to pay attention because it is obvious when a student holds up the same card each time or no card at all.
 As a teacher, I can quickly see if students understand the concept I am teaching or need additional practice.

 - Which source would your use to find the meaning of the word distraught? (dictionary)